 How to recycle your trees, cards and other Christmas waste

-At Christmas there is more to recycle than any other time of the year, so it’s really important that you recycle as much of your waste as possible.
-Don't forget to check the changes to bin collections over Christmas and New Year.
+At Christmas there is more to recycle than any other time of the year, and it’s really important that as much is recycled as possible.

-With our new recycling service it's easier than ever to recycle, with new materials such as mixed plastics, textiles, shoes, batteries and small electrical items accepted at the kerbside.
-Find out more about the new service.
+Cllr Chris Coleman, cabinet member for clean and green, says: “The council’s recycling service makes it easier than ever, with materials such as mixed plastics, textiles, shoes, batteries and small electrical items all accepted at the kerbside.”

-If you are a garden waste customer leave your tree out with your garden waste bin on your first collection any time after New Year’s day and it will be collected.
+Garden waste customers can leave their trees out with their garden waste bin on their first collection any time after New Year’s Day and it will be collected.

-- Take your tree to the Swindon Road Recycling Centre - during opening hours
+Non-garden waste customers can take trees to the Swindon Road Recycling Centre during opening hours.

 Please put fairy lights in a tied carrier bag and then place them in one of your recycling boxes for collection.
 You can also take fairy lights to any household recycling centre.